Trump appears to secure a Senate majority for his Supreme Court pick, even before naming one

 Trump, who calls Harris a “loser” for her early exit from the Democratic presidential primary, predicted Tuesday that the coming Supreme Court confirmation process would “show how incompetent she is.”

 Harris is a member of the Judiciary Committee that will hold the hearings.
-In past confirmation proceedings and other Judiciary Committee hearings, Harris has proved to be an aggressive questioner.
+In past confirmation proceedings and other judiciary hearings, Harris has proved to be an aggressive questioner.

 In another tweet Tuesday morning, Trump also confirmed plans to unveil his nominee Saturday at the White House.
 He had previously said the announcement might be Friday.
-He has said that he is only considering female candidates, preserving the makeup of three women and six men in place before Ginsburg’s death.
+He has said he is considering only female candidates, preserving the makeup of three women and six men in place before Ginsburg’s death.

-Trump has made the nomination central to his reelection campaign, a chance to deliver a solid conservative majority on the court that the Republican base, in particular evangelical voters, have coveted for decades.
+Trump has made the nomination central to his reelection campaign, a chance to deliver a solid conservative majority on the court that the Republican base, in particular evangelical voters, has coveted for decades.
 The Supreme Court nomination also gives Trump a welcome counterpoint to the election focus on his handling of the pandemic.

 Biden leads Trump by eight percentage points nationally, 51 percent to 43 percent, according to a Washington Post average of polls.
 Biden’s margin is the same in Michigan and smaller in other key states: seven points in Wisconsin and Pennsylvania.